 Artful Living: Resilience!

-Britepaths raised nearly $40,000 to support our work to provide emergency assistance and resiliency services to struggling residents of the Fairfax County area.
+Britepaths raised nearly $40,000 to support our work to provide emergency assistance and personal empowerment services to struggling residents of the Fairfax County area.
 We donated $1,000 of the proceeds to the Spotlight on the Arts Scholarship Fund.

 The evening included a juried art show with local art for sale, entertainment by Latin-jazz band Batida Diferente, and a live auction run by Matthew Quinn of Quinn’s Auction Galleries.
 Auction items included a “sports-lovers” package with an opportunity to dine with former Washington Redskin Darrell Green, Associate Athletic Director at George Mason University.
 Attendees also enjoyed appetizers from Dolce Vita and beer, wine and hard cider tastings.